Asian American Kansas lawmaker says he was threatened at bar

 In social media comments posted Friday, state Rep. Rui Xu, a Westwood Democrat, said the man confronted him and, using an expletive, questioned why he was wearing a face mask.
 Xu told the Associated Press that the patron also questioned if he was carrying the virus.

-“That's a pretty specific dog whistle at Asian Americans from the last year,” Xu told the AP.
+“That’s a pretty specific dog whistle at Asian Americans from the last year,” Xu, who is Chinese American, told the AP.
 “Most of the anti-Asian American rhetoric that has happened has had some form of that message.”

 Moments after the confrontation, Xu said he heard the patron searching for him in the bar, yelling that he was going to “kick his ass.”